 7. Share an essay on any topic of your choice.
 It can be one you've already written, one that responds to a different prompt, or one of your own design.

-The word limit on the essay will remain at 650.
+The word limit on the essay is 650.

 Here's what we recommend and required for admission at Hendrix, whether you're a high school student, home-schooled student, transfer or non-degree-seeking student.